Metropolis-Scale Road Network Datasets for Fine-Grained Urban Traffic Modeling: New city-traffic datasets

-What makes our datasets fundamentally different from the currently widely used ones is that they focus on urban traffic with its high road density and complex patterns and dynamics.
-We provide the visualizations of our datasets in Figure~\ref{fig:visualization_ours}.
-It can be seen that our road networks are much more interconnected and present more complex structural patterns than in the previous datasets.

-For each road segment, we provide two dynamic variables: current traffic speed and volume, both estimated using high-resolution GPS signals transmitted by vehicles.
-This data is provided at a $5$-minute granularity, spanning from July 1st, 2024 to November 1st, 2024.
-When no vehicles with GPS enabled passed on a certain road segment during a $5$-minute period, missing values for traffic speed appear (but not for traffic volume, which is zero).
-For example, in \texttt{city-traffic-L}, the proportion of missing speed values ranges from $5\%$ to $25\%$, depending on the time of day (higher missing value proportions typically appear at nighttime, when there are few vehicles on the roads).
-This level of missing data is consistent with challenges that real-world traffic forecasting systems face.
+Further, while some widely-used previous datasets construct edges heuristically based on travel distance between sensors, graphs in \texttt{city-traffic} have edges representing actual road connectivity, which can provide much more information.
+In these graphs, a directed edge connects two road segments if they are incident to each other and moving from one segment to the other is permitted by traffic rules.
+Figure~\ref{fig:visualization-exampes} compares the graph structures of the datasets proposed in this work with the graph structure of some widely-used previous datasets.
+As can be seen, the graph structure in \texttt{city-traffic} provides a more complete and accurate representation of urban road networks.

-Finally, for each road segment, we provide 26 static attributes that describe various properties of the segment, including its length, speed limit, coordinates of the segments' endpoints, quality of road surface, indicators of the presence of a masstransit lane, a crosswalk, restrictions for certain types of vehicles, and so on.
-Road attributes are a mixture of numerical and categorical features.
-More detailed information about the proposed datasets can be found in Appendix~\ref{app:datasets-details}.
+Next, \texttt{city-traffic} datasets have rich node features describing the properties of road segments that can help investigate how road segment properties affect traffic dynamics.
+In particular, we provide 26 static attributes, including segment length, speed limit, coordinates of the segments' endpoints, quality of road surface, indicator of a mass transit lane, presence of a crosswalk, restriction for certain types of vehicles, etc. Technically, road attributes represent a mixture of numerical and categorical features.
+We show how some of the node features affect the traffic dynamics in Appendix~\ref{app:relation}.

-In Figure~\ref{fig:average}, we visualize the behavior of dynamic target variables: traffic volume and speed.
-For each variable and each city, we average the values over all road segments in the city.
-One can clearly see the daily traffic patterns — e.g., there are noticeable traffic jams in the morning and evening on working days, which are indicated by the rapid decrease of the average traffic speed and the increase of the average traffic volume.
-The same target variables change more gradually and have smaller variance on holidays.
-While the average speed in \texttt{city-traffic-M} and \texttt{city-traffic-L} is similar, traffic volumes differ significantly.
-Figure~\ref{fig:target-hist} also provides the distribution of traffic volume and speed for each of the datasets.
-It can be seen that the speed and volume of traffic vary significantly across the considered cities.
-A more in-depth discussion of the differences between our two datasets is provided in Appendices~\ref{app:cities-differences} and \ref{app:relation}.